opensvc/docs.opensvc.com/source/storage.btrfs.rst

 A replication action applies the following logic:

 - create @tosent readonly snapshots on sender

-- for each subvol-remote pair:
+- for each subvol-remote pair

 	- send/receive the @tosent snap

 	- rotate @tosent to @sent on remote

 	- recursive clean-up of the destination final location on remote

 	- install the @sent subvol as rw snapshots on remotes

 - rotate @tosent to @sent on sender

 Implementation details